trgkanki/remaining_time/src/config.md

 Set plugin to run also on mobile. *Note) only compatible w/ AnkiDroid.*

+## fixedSegmentWidth (default: false)

+Set all segment's width to same.
+[This has been requested](https://github.com/trgkanki/remaining_time/issues/25), so FYI.

 ## messageFormat (default: `"Elapsed %(elapsedTime),  Remaining %(remainingTime), ETA %(ETA)"`)

 Format the messages. `%(variableName)` gets replaced to values below